AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 3. Choose a folder you want to use as the **home folder** for your BiteBuddy installation, choosing any folder is fine!
 Then, place `bitebuddy.jar` in this folder.
 4. In your file explorer, right-click an empty space and select **“Open in Terminal”** to start a command terminal directly from this folder.
 We will be using this terminal over the next steps!<br>
    *If the above didn't work, stay calm and don't panic!*<br>
-   Open a command terminal (`cmd` for Windows or `Terminal` for Mac), then type in `cd YOUR/FILE/PATH` while replacing `YOUR/FILE/PATH` with where you've placed the folder holding `bitebuddy.jar` and hit your 'Enter' key.<br>
+   - Open a command terminal (`cmd` for Windows or `Terminal` for Mac), then type in `cd YOUR/FILE/PATH` while replacing `YOUR/FILE/PATH` with where you've placed the folder holding `bitebuddy.jar` and hit your 'Enter' key.<br>
-   Then, type in the command `java -jar "bitebuddy.jar"` and hit your 'Enter' key to start BiteBuddy!<br>
+   - Then, type in the command `java -jar "bitebuddy.jar"` and hit your 'Enter' key to start BiteBuddy!

    **Mac users:** ![Open_in_Terminal](images/open_in_terminal_Mac.png)
    **Windows users:** ![Open_in_Terminal](images/open_in_terminal_Windows.png)